Volkansari3/stellar-age-prediction-from-galah/README.md

 ---

-## 📌 Note

-This project was developed as a **self-directed learning initiative** to support future research and internship work on similar spectroscopic datasets.

 > ⭐️ *Prepared using real stellar data from the GALAH DR4 survey.
 All code and analysis are available in the accompanying Jupyter Notebook.*